philtelco/philtelco.github.io/about.md

 ### How is PhilTel funded?

-PhilTel is funded completely by donations.
+PhilTel is funded 100% by donations.
 If you would like to donate, please check out our [donations page](../donate) for options!

 We do not play advertisements before, during, or after phone calls.

 ### Are my calls private?

-PhilTel does not collect any information regarding the caller or contents of any call.
+We collect no data from users and have no record or insight into the contents of calls.
 At most, we may capture the phone number dialed if we are actively debugging an issue, but this data is not kept long term.

 Further, calls are encrypted from the phone site to our server.
 Any bad actors at the phone location will not be able to inspect call traffic even if they are on the same Internet connection.